Plans have been announced to demolish Liberty Hall, Dublin's first skyscraper, the capital's largest building and the headquarters of (SIPTU).

 Dubliners will have a chance to visit Liberty Hall when it is part of the ‘Open House’ architecture festival which allows the public to view buildings that are normally off-limits.

-An RTÉ News report by Martina Fitzgerald broadcast on 19 October 2006.
+An RTÉ News report broadcast on 19 October 2006.
+The reporter is Martina Fitzgerald.

 Liberty Hall in 1967.